ibm-cloud-docs/openwhisk/prep.md

    ```
    {: pre}

-   Be sure to log into Docker Hub before attempting to push your image.
+   Be sure to log in to Docker Hub before you attempt to push your image.
    {: tip}

 9. Save the following code as `seaborn.py` in your `functions` directory.
 This code generates a joint plot in [`seaborn`](https://seaborn.pydata.org/) that uses random data.
 You can then create a web action with {{site.data.keyword.openwhisk_short}} to return the plot to a {{site.data.keyword.openwhisk_short}} endpoint.